soderluk/nirimgr/README.md

 _NOTE_: Currently only `WindowsChanged`, `WindowOpenedOrChanged` and `WindowClosed` window events are watched.
 For workspaces, the
 `WorkspacesChanged` event is watched.

+Since v0.5.0 you can listen to specified events, and perform actions on them.
+As an example, you can listen to the `WindowUrgencyChanged` event, focus the urgent window, and unset the window urgency.

+_NOTE_: This addition is just a simple _listen to this event and perform that action on the target_, i.e. there are no conditions that can be applied to the action.
+E.g. Only focus the window if the `WindowUrgencyChanged` sets the urgency to `true`.
+The focus will also happen when the urgency is set to `false`.

 Please feel free to open a PR if you have other thoughts what we could do with nirimgr.